psc0628/AIR-OSVP/View_planning_simulator/README.md

 You may find our pre-porcessed 3D models at [Kaggle](https://www.kaggle.com/datasets/sicongpan/ma-scvp-dataset).
 Or use [this sampling method](https://github.com/PointCloudLibrary/pcl/blob/master/tools/mesh_sampling.cpp) to process your own 3D object model from *.obj or *.ply to *.pcd.
 The "pre_path" in DefaultConfiguration.yaml is the results saving path.
-Follow [MA-SCVP](https://github.com/psc0628/MA-SCVP) to setup baselines of nbvnet, pcnbv, mascvp.
-The "nbv_net_path", "pcnbv_path", "sc_net_path" should be the downloaded network paths.

 ## Main Usage
 1. The mode of the system should be input in the Console.